laubachb/chimes_CGD-myLLFork/README.md

 ...
 ```

 An example trajectory file can be found in the /example/ folder.
 The software currently only supports orthogonal boxes (despite the NON_ORTHO tag).
+Forces can be included in each postion line, but are not required or needed.
+Distances and cutoffs are in angstroms for example fingerprint, but the method is scale agnostic.

 ### Hyperparameter Descriptions